avillega/Minesweeper/README.md

 ### Running

-You must have Java JDK 8 and we going to use make for build and run the project
+You must have Java JDK 8 and build-essential(make) because we going to use them to build and run our project

-## Install build-essential to run make commands
+##### Install build-essential to run make commands
  > User$ sudo apt-get install build-essential

-Now use the make commands.
-The `makefile` can takes 3 types of parameters:
+Now you can use make commands.
+You can use the following make comands:

 - **without parameter**: the project is going to be compiled.
 - **run**: once compiled you are able to run the project.